Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision

 Automotive vehicles need to evolve to a new concept of \ac{sdv} since in-vehicle services must be dynamic, and should be able to adapt over the vehicle life-cycle.
 At the same time, in-vehicle services need to interact with the vehicle’s systems, sensors, and the surrounding infrastructure within a well-defined time-frame.
 Therefore, systems must also be interconnected with a high-performance, high-precision, reliable set of networks and protocols with time guarantees.

 \ac{sdv} aims to improve cars along their life-cycle~\cite{2023-TSN-19}, while potentially mitigating the increased unmanaged complexity of modern vehicular software, hardware, and communications.
-The paradigm states that vehicles manage their operations, add functionality, and enable new features primarily or entirely through software\footnote{More details at \myhref{blackberry.qnx.com/en/ultimate-guides/software-defined-vehicle}{https://blackberry.qnx.com/en/ultimate-guides/software-defined-vehicle}.}.
-Since vehicles evolve over their lifetime, with more features, solutions that may require remote control or remote updates, main features being delivered by software adds flexibility and reduces the overhead.
-The shift towards \ac{sdv} signifies new features can be pushed to existing and new vehicles, which are now more defined through software than through hardware or mechanical systems as in the past~\cite{2022-Problem-8}.
-To support this new paradigm, computational architectures within vehicles are going from fully distributed \acp{ecu} scattered throughout the vehicle towards a more centralized solution, with zone-based architectures, \ie \acp{ecu} positioned in specific parts of the vehicle responsible for certain types of actions~\cite{2020-Problem-7}. \acp{ecu} are now responsible for more functions, thus being more powerful, powered with tailor made \acp{soc} with more cores and \acp{dsp}, \acp{gpu} and Ethernet capability~\cite{2022-Problem-8} with partnerships with \acp{ic} manufacturers~\cite{2023-Problem-10}.
+The paradigm states that vehicles manage their operations, add functionality, and enable new features primarily or entirely through software\footnote{More details at \myhref{blackberry.qnx.com/en/ultimate-guides/software-defined-vehicle}{blackberry.qnx.com}.}.
+Since vehicles evolve over their lifetime, with more features, solutions that may require remote control or remote updates, main features being delivered by software adds flexibility, reducing the difficulty of adding new features and allowing new business models to be considered by automakers during the lifetime of the vehicle.

+The shift towards \ac{sdv} means that new features can be pushed to existing and new vehicles, which are now more defined through software than through hardware or mechanical systems as in the past~\cite{2022-Problem-8}.
+Not only this adds flexibility to vehicle manufacturers, but also creates new business models where owners can pay for features after buying the vehicle and during its lifetime.
+This follows a trend where vehicles are now seen by potential owners in a subscription payment model, instead of the one-time payments or leasing/pay-per-use models (\cref{fig:background-subscription}).

-\ac{sdv} support not just the improvement of the development of vehicular services but also helps towards a decrease in hardware complexity (with decreased number of \acp{ecu}, cables and the cost and weight savings which follow), with more uniform software code-base (and the reduction of the costs and complexity of the development process which follow) and greater adaptability\footnote{This adaptability is essential specially if the future of the car ownership is car sharing~\cite{2020-Problem-11}.} towards the future, with the possibility of new or updated features as over the air updates during the vehicle's lifetime.
+Such support not just improves the development of vehicular services, but also helps towards a decrease in hardware complexity (contributing towards a much needed decrease in the number of \acp{ecu}, cables and the cost and weight savings which follow), with more uniform software code-base (and therefore reduction of the costs and complexity of the development) and greater adaptability (essential specially if the future of the car ownership is car sharing~\cite{2020-Problem-11}).